-Today the Health Foundation launches their inquiry into health prospects for the next generation.
+In June 2018 the Health Foundation launched their inquiry into health prospects for the next generation.
 The findings are the first to emerge from the Young People’s Future Health Inquiry.
 The inquiry is exploring the support 12-24 year-olds need to enter adulthood with the core building blocks for a healthy future, namely a place to call home, potential for secure and rewarding work, and supportive relationships with their friends, family and community.
 You can read the initial report on engagement with young people Listening to our Future.

 As part of the inquiry the Association for Young People’s Health and the University College London Institute of Child Health have published a working paper: The social determinants of young people’s health.
 This paper explores identifying the key issues and assessing how young people are doing in the 2010s.